HL7/fhir-medmorph/input/pagecontent/background.md

 The following requirements are in-scope for the MedMorph RA IG based on the use cases.

-* Define the RA framework which includes APIs for data exchange, operations, profiles for notifications, payload creation and exchange.
+* Define the API mechanisms, Inputs, and Outputs used to access and exchange data.
 * Define the mechanisms used to trigger the workflows.
 * Define the provisioning mechanisms used to automate the triggering and reporting of data.
-* Define trust services (e.g., pseudonymization, anonymization, de-identification) that will be needed for use cases when appropriate.
+* Define trust services (e.g., pseudonymization, anonymization, de-identification) needed for use cases when appropriate.

 ### IG Out-of-Scope